 - The timing of the supposed betrayal is altered. 裏切っているのではないか uragitte iru no de wa nai ka is ambiguous between 'might be in the process of betraying' and 'might have betrayed'.
-In English, the feared betrayal is presented as having already taken place.
+In English, Ishigami fears that the betrayal has already taken place.

 - By ignoring というものだ to yū mono da 'It is that...' and translating のではないか no de wa nai ka 'could it be that' as 'I fear' (in line with the English tendency to put expressions of personal emotion at the start of the sentence), the awkward split into two sentences is transformed into normal English.

-Ishigami then uses a classic formulation: express confidence in the other person, and then threaten what will happen if they are actually guilty.
+Ishigami then uses a classic formulation: express confidence in the other person, and then threaten what will happen if they actually turn out to be guilty.

 - 信じている shinjite iru 'I believe that (absolutely not)' is translated as 'Now, I know with all my heart that'.

 This imbues the sentence with passionate hope.
 'Knowledge' is stronger than 'belief', but knowing 'with all one's heart' is a desperate cry for confirmation.
-The Japanese stalker is sternly giving Yasuko the benefit of the doubt.
-The English stalker is almost frantically hoping against hope that the worst has not already happened.
+In Japanese, the stalker is sternly giving Yasuko the benefit of the doubt.
+In English, the stalker is almost frantically hoping against hope that the worst has not already happened.

-- The だろう darō in 許さないだろう yurusanai darō, literally 'probably won't forgive', is, as we saw, a product of student translationese.
+- In the Japanese, だろう darō in 許さないだろう yurusanai darō, literally 'probably won't forgive', is, as we saw, a product of student translationese.
 The actual meaning is 'will not forgive'.
 In the translation, だろう darō is amplified out of all proportion into 'not sure I would ever be able to forgive'.
-The threat of non-forgiveness is transformed into a heartfelt cry of anguish and uncertainty about how he would handle this emotionally.
+The Japanese stalker's clear threat of non-forgiveness is transformed into a heartfelt cry of anguish and uncertainty about how he would handle this emotionally.

 Ishigami then explains why he may not be able to forgive: